 It is worth noting that at Ashmans Solicitors, this enquiry is completely free of charge and obligation.

-Who can make a work accident claim?
+Who can make a work place accident claims?

 You will be able to claim work accident compensation if: